jonathantneal/domose/README.md

 ### The $fetch Method

 The `$fetch` method fetches response text from a URL and passes it to a callback.
-It returns the XHR request, which is how it works.
+It returns the XHR request (which is how it works).
 If possible, please use the native `fetch` method, which is totally better than this.

 ```js